codahale/lockstitch/design.md

 function Chain(state):
   K₀ǁK₁ ← SHA256::Finalize(state)               // Derive two keys from the current state. state ← SHA256::Init()                        // Reset the state.
-  state ← Process(state, K₀, 0x01)              // Update the protocol with the first key and the Init op code. output ← AEGIS_128L::new(K₁, [operation; 16]) // Create an output AEGIS-128L instance with the second key. return state, output
+  state ← Process(state, K₀, 0x07)              // Update the protocol with the first key and the Chain op code. output ← AEGIS_128L::new(K₁, [operation; 16]) // Create an output AEGIS-128L instance with the second key. return state, output
 ```